What is an Alternative Allele?

 Looking at the Bigger Picture

 Your overall health profile isn't determined by a single allele.
-Instead, it's influenced by the combination of alleles you carry across many genes.
-Having several alleles associated with higher risk may increase your susceptibility for certain conditions, while having more protective alleles may lower risk in specific health areas.
+It's shaped by the combination of alleles you carry across many genes.
+Several alleles associated with higher risk may raise your susceptibility for certain conditions, while more protective alleles may lower your risk in specific health areas.

-This is why SelfDecode evaluates many genes together—to provide you with a complete and balanced view of how your genetics may influence your health.
+This is why SelfDecode evaluates many genes together — to give you a complete and balanced view of how your genetics may influence your health.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.